 You will learn about assessing global changes in the tourism industry and interpreting these changes in a local situation.
 You will gain the ability to critically assess the consequences of different strategies for sustainable tourism destination development.
 These skills and this knowledge will help you join our many graduates who now work internationally as marketing and project assistants, service centre advisors and event managers.

-Semester 1 (Autumn) - Late August to January
+Semester 1 (Autumn) - Early September to mid-January

 In the first semester, you will study the four main modules of the programme.
 Each of these modules contributes to an aspect of tourism destination development.

 Event Tourism - Planning, Marketing, Evaluation (TR3009) (7.5 credits)

 Managing and Interpreting of Cultural Heritage Sites (AKG27R) (7.5 credits)

 Place and Destination Marketing (FÖ3035) (7.5 credits)

 You will also visit businesses, cultural heritage managers and event organizations as well as regional tourism destinations.

 Semester 2 (Spring) - Late January to Mid-June

 In the second semester, you will learn about research methods and you will complete a research project that focuses on an aspect of destination development at an international or local tourism destination.

 Degree Thesis in Tourism (TR3008) (15 credits)